Skip to content

 asyncio.run(main())

-Multiple workers competing for the same lock are granted access in FIFO order:
+Multiple workers competing for the same key are granted in queue order.

 import threading